IBM/opensource-ai-workshop/docs/lab-1/README.md

 logo: images/ibm-blue-background.png
 ---

-With [AnythingLLM installed](../pre-work/README.md#anythingllm), open the desktop application to configure it with `ollama`.
-The following screenshots are taken from a Mac, but this should be similar on Windows and Linux.
+Let's start by configuring [AnythingLLM installed](../pre-work/README.md#anythingllm) and `ollama` to talk to one another.
+The following screenshots will be from a Mac, but this should be similar on Windows and Linux.

 First, if you haven't already, download the Granite 3.1 model.
 Make sure that `ollama` is running in the background (you may have to run `ollama serve` in its own terminal depending on how you installed it) and in another terminal run the following command: